-The Order also gives us powers to consider, report to and respond to consultations from the Department of Agriculture, Environment and Rural Affairs when and where appropriate for us to do so.
-Food accessibility and affordability cuts across the four consumer priorities identified in the 2021-2024 Corporate Plan.
+The Order also gives us powers to consider, report to and respond to consultations from respond to the consultations from DAERA when and where appropriate for us to do so.
+Food accessibility and affordability cuts across the four consumer priorities identified in the 2021-2026 Corporate Plan.